vantanova/adora/README.md

 </p>

-**Flask** was used for our backend and it reduced a ton of boiler plate code, freeing us to implement more features.
+**Flask** was used for the backend and it reduced a ton of boiler plate code, increasing development speed.

-**pyenv** was our software registry, and within it we installed many packages.
+**pyenv** was the software registry of choice.

 **React** is the view engine of choice!

-**Heroku** is the web hosting app of our choice that allowed us to run our app on the cloud!
+**Heroku** is the web hosting app of our choice that allowed runs our app on the cloud!

 **Honorable Mentions** are the developement tools that made life much more enjoyable!